elmermj/new_dcdg/README.md

 -->
 ## Info

 This is a Dart Code Diagram Generator.
-This library's main purpose is to autoamtically generate UML diagram from your Flutter/Dart source code.
+This library's main purpose is to automatically generate UML diagram from your Flutter/Dart source code.

 ## How To Use